Expressions used in Everyday Spoken English in Social and Professional contexts

 1) a notification that there is a problem, something that draws attention to a problem

 You'll raise a red flag with your bad behaviour

-This expression is used when an issue is being raised.
+A 'red flag' is a warning or an indication that an important issue needs your attention.
 People generally raise a red flag when there is an issue or they can visualize an upcoming issue ahead of time.
 You can also 'red flag an issue' or you can say, "This issue needs to be red-flagged".
 A 'red flag' is something that is considered 'a warning sign' or an indication that something is wrong.
-This is an idiomatic expression used in social and professional contexts.
+This is an idiom used in social and professional contexts.

 Social Examples (Basic)

 The girl's mother saw red flags in her daughter's relationship a long time before the problems began.

 The new homeowners thought they had chosen a nice place to live, but when a property in the area was broken into, it raised a red flag for them.